 Know When Makeup and Beauty Products Expires

-This is the makeup item you should be most vigilant about: As the brush is taken out, applied, and put back in the tube, it brings with it any bacteria that has collected along the way.
-Lingering bacteria can cause redness and itchiness, or even conjunctivitis (a.k.a. pinkeye) and sties.
+This is the makeup item you should be most vigilant about.
+As the brush is removed, applied, and put back in the tube, it brings any bacteria that has collected along the way.
+Lingering bacteria can cause redness, itchiness, or even conjunctivitis (a.k.a. pinkeye) and styes.
 Switch mascara every two to three months to be safe.
-It will also have a distinct gasoline-like smell once it’s gone bad.
-If you develop any negative symptoms, immediately throw out any of your eye makeup that may have been contaminated.
-If your eyes are still irritated a day or two later, see an eye doctor.
+It will also have a distinct gasoline-like smell once it’s gone wrong.
+If you develop any adverse symptoms, immediately throw out any of your eye makeup that may have been contaminated.
+See an eye doctor if your eyes are still irritated a day or two later.

-With the exception of powder formulas, all foundations are water-based, which means bacteria love them.
-Unopened, foundation can last for a couple of years, but once the seal is broken, it’s best to replace it after 6 to 12 months.
+Except for powder formulas, all foundations are water-based, which means bacteria love them.
+An unopened foundation can last for a couple of years, but once the seal is broken, it’s best to replace it after 6 to 12 months.
 Keep foundations out of moist environments (such as your bathroom) and away from heat, as high temperatures encourage the growth of the bugs and can speed up the spoiling—true for beauty products in general.
 An off smell or a change in color tells you the formula is finished—applying it could cause irritation or breakouts.

 Concealers are meant to cover blemishes, not cause them—which is what can happen if you use a concealer that’s too old.
+You’ll Concealers are meant to cover blemishes, not cause them—which is what can happen if you use a concealer that’s too old.
 You’ll know it’s gone bad because the color will start to shift.
-Concealers in powder and stick form can last for up to two years, while liquids should be tossed after one.
+Concealers in powder and stick form can last up to two years, while liquids should be tossed after one.

-The same rules that apply to face powder apply to powder blush, since neither contain water.
+The same rules that apply to face powder apply to powder blush since neither contains water.
 Cream blush, however, should be replaced after a year.
-To prolong the life of any blush, cleaning your blush brush regularly and storing the color in a dark, dry place.
-If your blush gets wet, you run the risk of promoting bacterial growth.
+To prolong the life of any blush, clean your blush brush regularly and store the color in a dark, dry place.
+If your blush gets wet, you risk promoting bacterial growth.
 Moisture can come in the form of residue from your foundation and face cream as well.
 If you’re applying blush over these products, the oils cling to the bristles and transfer to the blush.
-This will eventually cause a dull gray film to form on powder formulas, or a white, chalky layer on top of creams.
+This will eventually cause a dull gray film to form on powder formulas or a white, chalky layer on top of creams.
 To prevent this from happening, after applying foundation and moisturizer, wait a couple minutes before putting on blush.
 You can also blot excess oils from your face first, then, after your blush is on, immediately wipe off your brush with a dry towel.
 With powders or creams, texture is also an indicator—if the formula has become so hard it won’t budge from the compact, it’s time to buy a new one.

 Liquid or pencil, these eye definers should be replaced about every three months.
 Like eye shadows, they are applied near a sensitive area and can pick up bacteria and bring it back to the eye very easily without any visible signs of contamination.
 If you’ve used a dingy liner, you could experience redness, itchiness, or, in extreme cases, conjunctivitis.
 Pencils will last a bit longer than liquid if you’re steadfast about regular sharpening, but you’ll know they’re dead once a white film starts to develop on the tip that can’t be sharpened off.